Shritesh99/sustainable-city-management/client/Doc/environment.md

 ```

 ## Start Application
-cd to project directory, start the development server
+Go to project directory, start the application server.
+Follow the output prompts, you can run App on Simulators
 ```bash
 npm run start
 # or